Steroids for Runners, Good or Bad?

-- Sprinters need a strong powerful body capable of explosive actions quickly.
+- Sprinters need a robust and powerful body capable of explosive actions quickly.
 Weight is not their first concern.

-- For marathon runner, weight is a major concern.
-A lean body with a big cardiovascular system is best.
+- For marathon runners, weight is a major concern.
+A lean body with a large cardiovascular system is best.

 Steroids for Runners

 Not all steroids are the same.
 They come with different side effects.

 Ben Johnson was stripped of his Olympic medal because of doping with Stanozolol.
 But why was Stanozolol Ben’s choice of steroids?

 It would be safe to assume it was because Stanozolol has the following side effects:

 - Zero water retention, which equals a lean body,